“They shall grow not old, as we that are left grow old; age shall not weary them, nor the years condemn.

-And so it was that on a sunny day in June, we gathered beneath the tall trees.
+And so it was that on a sunny day in June, we gathered beneath the tall trees for the D-Day 75th Anniversary Remembrance Service.
 We assembled in the quarry behind Broomhill Cottage to remember those that took part in one of Europe’s largest set-piece battles: the invasion of the beaches of Normandy.

 The setting was perfect: overlooking Jupiter Point where thousands of young men of the US 29th Division, departed from Embarkation Hard PS some seventy-five years earlier.
 Men bound for the beaches of Normandy.
 The Service of Remembrance was conducted by the Reverend Andrew Corness, Royal Navy Chaplain and was attended by Capt.
 Rich Harris Commanding Officer, together with staff and trainees from HMS Raleigh.
 Also present were the Mayor of Torpoint Cllr Chris Goodman and her Consort Mr Chris Goodman, together with representatives from the Royal British Legion.